djwrisley/HDME/index.md

 ### Prior to the Workshop

-Please ensure you have a laptop with administrative privileges for software installation.

-Details for accounts to make and pre-workshop downloads [here](workshop-prep.md)
+Details for accounts to make and pre-workshop downloads can be found [here](workshop-prep.md)

 **Duration:** 36 hours total (two weeks of 18 contact hours each)